This post may contain affiliate links, view our disclosure policy.

 Barefoot Beach is located in southwest Florida, close to Naples.

+This beach is another contender for being one of the best shelling beaches in the state.
 In fact, many locals insist that this yields a better haul than even the famous Sanibel Island!

 But what makes Barefoot Beach so great for shell seekers?